 Italian race car driver and Ferrari team member Luigi Musso was born on this day in 1924 in Rome, Italy.
 He entered several smaller races in the early 1950s, driving open top sports cars, before making his Formula One debut in January of 1954 driving a Maserati.
-At the end of the 1955, he moved to Ferrari where a fierce rivalry with teammates Mike Hawthorn and Peter Collins blossomed.
+At the end of the 1955 Formula One season he moved to Ferrari.
+A fierce rivalry with his new teammates Mike Hawthorn and Peter Collins blossomed.
 All three men would die due to auto accidents before the decade was over, all within one year of each other.

 Musso was fatally injured in an accident during the 1958 French Grand Prix at Reims, France when his Ferrari somersaulted off course during the 10th lap of the 50 lap race while chasing Mike Hawthorn.
 Musso’s Ferrari went into a ditch and flipped, resulting in critical head injuries that caused him to die later that day.
 Hawthorn would go on to win the race.